mooman219/fontdue/README.md

 This benchmark measures the time it takes to layout latin characters of sample text with wrapping on word boundaries.
 This is using the idiomatic APIs for both `glyph_brush_layout` [(link)](https://github.com/alexheretic/glyph-brush/tree/master/layout) and `fontdue`.

 ![Layout benchmarks](/images/layout.png)

+## Important Notices

+### Maintenance

+Please bear with me on new features or quirks that you find.
+I will definitely get to issues you open (also thank you for opening them), but I don't have as much time as I would like to work on fontdue so please be paitent, this is a mostly solo project <3.

+### Reusing Fontdue code

+Please don't reuse `fontdue`'s raster code directly in your project. `fontdue` uses **unsafe** code in the rasterizer, and the rasterizer itself is **very not safe** to use on its own with un-sanitized input.

+## TrueType & OpenType Table Support

+Fontdue now depends on `ttf-parser` ([link](https://github.com/RazrFalcon/ttf-parser)).
+There is a lot of work involved in parsing font tables, and I only had the resolve to write a parser for TypeType.
+The wonderful developer on `ttf-parser` has done a lot of great work and supports some OpenType tables, so I opted to use that library.

 ## Attribution